 • There must be a clear avenue of appeal for an applicant rejection to a neutral third party.”

 This Subtask team has developed the following rules to implement this recommendation and proposes that all Stakeholder Groups/Constituencies (here-in-after called GROUP) shall adopt the rules below for participation.
-Such rules and procedures shall be part of its Charter/Bye-Laws.
+Such rules and procedures shall be part of its Charter.
 1

 a.
 All GROUPs-shall adopt these rules for participation to encourage openness, transparency and accountability.
 These rules and any other rules governing participation shall be objective, standardized and clearly stated.
 2